mdn/content/files/en-us/web/http/status/400/index.md

 {{HTTPSidebar}}

-The HyperText Transfer Protocol (HTTP) **`400 Bad Request`** response status code indicates that the server cannot or will not process the request due to something that is perceived to be a client error (for example, malformed request syntax, invalid request message framing, or deceptive request routing).
+The HTTP **`400 Bad Request`** status response code is part of the `400`-`499` class of [client error responses](/en-US/docs/Web/HTTP/Status#client_error_responses) and indicates that the server cannot or will not process the request due to something that is perceived to be a client error.

-> **Warning:** The client should not repeat this request without modification.
+This is typically due to a malformed request syntax, invalid request message framing, or deceptive request routing.

+Clients that receive a `400` response should expect that repeating the request without modification will fail with the same error.

 ## Status